 Nursing is one of the most popular job fields, and qualified nurses are in high demand.
 According to the Bureau of Labor Statistics, there were 2,751,500 registered nurses in the US as of 2016, earning a median annual salary of $68,450 per year.1 By comparison, the median salary of the 719,900 LPNs and LVNs working in the same year was $44,090.2 The outlook for RNs is also promising.
 Registered nursing jobs are expected to increase by 16% through 2024.1 The demand for RNs is higher than that for LPNs, which should make it easier for RNs to find a job and to move to other jobs if desired.

 The increased demand for nurses is due in part to the aging of the baby-boomer generation, growing rates of chronic illnesses among the general public, and the retirement of many nurses in the coming years.
 Nurses who are willing to work in medically underserved and in rural areas will likely have an advantage in the job market.
 Long-term care facilities are expected to have a greater need for nurses than hospitals, and home healthcare is also expected to see an increase, so ADNs who apply for these jobs may have a better job outlook.

 - The American Nurses Association – The American Nurses Association is a professional organization for all registered nurses.
-Membership provides opportunities in networking, advancement, and education.
+Membership provides opportunities for networking, advancement, and education.

 Frequently Asked Questions

 Can I transfer courses from other colleges or universities to an LPN to RN program?

 Most colleges and universities will accept transfer credits from other regionally accredited schools, but will likely require a minimum passing grade for those classes.
 Check with your school of choice for more information on transferring college credits from other schools.